gundralaa/Robot11/README.md

 3) Right click on the project in Eclipse and select "Refresh"

 ****************************************************************************************************************
+Version 11.1

+* Update to work with 2018 plugins.

+S. Flo
+January 4, 2018

 Version 11.0

 *	Cloned from Robot10.
 2017 specific code removed, cleaned up in preparation for 2018 season.